-We are studying gene regulatory networks controlling development and differentiation of hematopoietic stem cells and lymphocytes and oncogenesis using omics assays and computational modeling.
-In this biological context, we are pursuing the following projects:
+We are studying gene regulatory networks controlling development and differentiation of hematopoietic stem cells, T cells, and oncogenesis.
+Specific projects include:

 Discover molecular networks as biomarkers for human diseases

-Molecular interaction networks are increasingly serving as tools to unravel the basis of human diseases.
+Molecular networks are increasingly serving as tools to unravel the basis of human diseases.
 We are developing network-based approaches to identifying disease-related sub-networks that can serve as biomarkers for the diagnosis and prognosis of diseases and as candidates for novel therapeutics.

 We gratefully acknowledge support from the following funding agencies: